Mudock-Yatho/EvilAutomaticSubnetter/README.md

   * Custom CIDR
 # Notes
   * This was created for one of my classes.
   * This only does what I needed it to do, nothing more.
-(Doesn't calculate for A/B class networks.)
+(Doesn't calculate for class A networks.)
   * Made for Visual Studio.
 (Used VS2019, but should work with any version.)